AdaptiveWorX/iac-modules/modules/ecs-cluster/devops-cross-account/readme.md

 This module is designed to work with the SecOps Shared VPC architecture, where:

 1. The SecOps account (123456789012) owns all VPCs  # Replace with your SecOps account ID
-2. DevOps ECS clusters can be deployed in the SecOps account using either PROD-VPC or SDLC-VPC
+2. DevOps ECS clusters can be deployed in the SecOps account using either PROD-VPC or DEV-VPC
 3. VPC sharing allows multiple accounts to use VPCs owned by SecOps:
    - PROD-VPC (10.0.0.0/16) - Used by all production accounts
-   - SDLC-VPC (10.1.0.0/16) - Used by all non-production accounts
+   - DEV-VPC (10.1.0.0/16) - Used by all non-production accounts

 The module enables ECS tasks to operate across these shared VPCs through proper IAM roles and network routing.